hemisemidemipresent/btd6-modding-tutorial/README.md

 redownload the game and reinstall melonloader

-### The game crashes when loading a save file, or my profile is corrupted

-if you used the jukebox mod, reinstall it and then remove all custom songs before getting rid of it.

 ### Installing melonloader takes ages

 If it takes more than a few minutes, restart it. maybe your internet connection is unstable.
 Make sure not to highlight any text in the console. if you do it by accident, press enter.